 Copan Ruins Mayan Ballcourt.
 Players Were Sacrificed To The Gods After A Game

 I had plotted my route from Copan Ruinas on secondary roads as I usually do.
 These secondary roads tend to be a mix of paved and dirt with little traffic.
 My map didnít distinguish between the paved and unpaved sections but I hadnít, so far encountered any secondary roads that were too rough for me or the bike.
-The day started out well with some good mountain scenery, riding on the usual mix of paved and unpaved roads to Corquin.
+The day started out well with some good mountain scenery, riding on the expected mix of paved and unpaved roads to Corquin.
 Although it was only late morning I thought about stopping for the day as I had enjoyed the ride and didnít want to spoil the day by doing too much, particularly in the tropical heat of the afternoon.
-However it was an unpaved section of road leading out of Corquin which made me think I might be able to find somewhere to camp so continued on.
+However it was an unpaved section of road leading out of Corquin which made me think I might be able to find somewhere to camp so I continued onwards.

 The Road From Corquin

 You always think you will be able to turn round and head back if the road gets too bad but this time I ended up going down hill on a steep rocky track that was too narrow and slippery to turn around.
 When I eventually came to a place where I could turn around I knew I would have trouble retracing my steps back up the hill so kept going on into the unknown.
-The unknown turned out to be worse than the known but of course I couldn't know that at the time.
-I dropped the bike eight times, all at slower than walking pace mainly as I was trying to gently inch down rough, rocky, steep descents.
+The unknown turned out to be worse than the known but of course I didn't know that at the time.
+I dropped the bike eight times, all at slower than walking pace, mainly as I was trying to gently inch the bike down rough, rocky, steep descents.
 Thereís something very sobering about being at the top of a steep incline and counting three spots where you are almost certain to come off but there is no alternative but to head down anyway.
 It reminded me of my Motorcycle Enduro days except that my bike was lighter and I was younger and fitter back then.

 My Highway From Hell